Vietnam eVisa or Visa on Arrival? Let’s compare the advantages and disadvantages of entering and exiting Vietnam using these 2 types of visas

 How to get the Vietnam Visa on Arrival

-To get a Visa on Arrival, the first step you should take is getting a letter of invitation from an agency.
-There are many agencies offering this service online, and the letter is provided electronically.
+To get a Visa on Arrival, the first step you should take is getting a letter of invitation from a local travel agency.
+There are many agencies such as vietnamvisa.com and myvietnamvisa.com offering this service online, and the approval letter is provided electronically.

-You will have to print your approval letter, and 2 photos.
-Once at the Airport in Vietnam there is a special area for visa on arrival passenger.
-You will provide your documents and passport, as well as a stamp fee and get your visa on arrival.
+You will have to print your approval letter, and 2 photos (4×6 cm with no glass-wear).
+Once at the Airport in Vietnam there is a special area for visa on arrival passengers.
+You will provide your documents and passport, as well as a stamp fee ($25 US for a 30-day single entry visa) and get your visa on arrival.

 What to Choose: eVisa or Visa on Arrival for Vietnam?